LukaszSwolkien/EngineeringMetrics/README.md

     Example of key results:

-    - 90% of sprint content committed by the team is delivered
+    - 90% of sprint content committed by the team is delivered.

 3. __Project progress__ calculates progress of the project based on number of issues done vs defined for the given epic(initiative)